IFTTT/ConnectSDK-iOS/readme.md

 #### Embedded Framework

-- Download the projects  `IFTTT-SDK-iOS-Sandbox-` folder, and drag the `IFTTT SDK.xcodeproj` into the Project Navigator of your application’s Xcode project.
+- Download the project's folder, and drag the `IFTTT SDK.xcodeproj` into the Project Navigator of your application’s Xcode project.

     > It should appear nested underneath your application’s blue project icon.
 Whether it is above or below all the other Xcode groups does not matter.